-User Interface J3
+User Interface J9

 The User Interface connector is a 19-pin circular connector used to enable remote monitoring and control of the Tx 1+1 System operating parameters.
-Pin assignments are shown in Table 7.4.
+The J9 connector enables use of RS485, the hand-held terminal (HHT), RS232, and alarms.
+Pin assignments are shown in Table 7.5.
 If the user interface port of the Tx 1+1 interface module is going to be used, the cable should be a shielded multi-conductor cable with at least two each twisted pairs.
 The twisted pairs used for TCP/IP must have an impedance of 100 ohms.
-See also the cable drawings in Appendix G. An assembled IP cable is available from Terrasat.
+For cable drawings, see Appendix G. An assembled IP cable is available from Terrasat.